 Sunrise Corridor Community Visioning

-Clackamas County, working with the Oregon Department of Transportation, Metro and Happy Valley, is asking the community to envision a Sunrise Corridor Community where people can thrive.
-The future of the Sunrise Corridor Community depends on planning for the needs of the entire area — residents, businesses, travelers, wildlife and the environment.
+Clackamas County has been working with the Oregon Department of Transportation, Metro and Happy Valley to ask everyone who is part of the Sunrise Corridor community what is needed in the present and the future for residents, businesses, travelers, wildlife and the environment.

-Through this project, the Sunrise Corridor Community is working with the county and others to develop a shared vision and recommend actions for land use, housing, community and environmental health, transportation and other infrastructure investments necessary to support a thriving future for residents, businesses and travelers.
+Through this project, hundreds of people have helped shape the vision, goals, and draft list of actions for land use, housing, community and environmental health, transportation and other infrastructure necessary to support a thriving future for all.

 Map and description of the visioning area